forfudan/MojoMiji/src/miji/basic/functions.md

 ::: info `inout` vs `mut`

-Do you know that the keyword `mut` was named as `inout` before Mojo version 24.6.
+Do you know that the keyword `mut` was named as `inout` before Mojo version 24.6?
+The `inout` keyword has been gradually deprecated and faded out in the Mojo programming language.

 :::